 Unfortunately, we were in for a rude awakening.
-Our time in Minnesota encompassed about twenty-four days; eighteen of which were disappointingly cloudy and/or rainy days.
-Our average daytime temperatures were below 60 degrees with overnight lows around 38 degrees.
+Our time in Minnesota encompassed about twenty-four days.
+Eighteen of which, were disappointingly cloudy or rainy.
+And, our average daytime temperatures were below 60 degrees with overnight lows around 38 degrees.

-Our lithium ion batteries really got their workout and proved their worth ten times over.
-With minimal quality solar days, we were still able to maintain a state of charge with little to no recharge effort.
+But, our lithium ion batteries really got their workout and proved their worth ten times over.
+With minimal solar absorbtion, we were still able to maintain a state of charge with little to no recharge effort.

 Our test started the morning post-arrival waking at 80% state of charge.
 This was after powering our residential refrigerator and a CPAP device overnight.
 Pretty normal numbers for our fifth wheel.
-Even though the next day was cloudy and our 1000 watts of solar panels only generating about 9 amps per hour, we were still able to maintain an 80% state of charge all day.
+The next day was cloudy.
+Our 1000 watts of solar panels only generated about 9 amps per hour.
+But, we were still able to maintain an 80% state of charge all day.

 How we accomplished it…

 At this point, we’ve begrudgingly accepted that mother nature was not going to cooperate by providing enough sunshine to recharge from solar panels alone.
 So we hooked up one of our two 2000 watt inverter generators to recharge our batteries.

 That’s right!
 We went into the fourth day of usage with almost zero solar harvest before we decided it was time to recharge the batteries manually.